ogs22/cookbook/glossary/data_collection.md

-The process of choosing a method of sampling, using that method to find a sample, deciding what data are needed, gathering those data from the sample, etc.
+The process of choosing a method of sampling, using that method to find a sample, deciding what data are needed, and gathering those data from the sample.